Matthewalvarado25/configure-ad/README.md

 <br />

 Set the controllers NIC Private IP address to static.
-- Go to your Dc-1 VM in Azure
+- Go to your Dc-1 virtual machine in Azure
 - Go to "Network Settings"
 - Click on "Network Interface / IP configuration" box
 - Click on "ipconfig1"
 - Under "Allocation", select "Static"
 - Click "Save"
- (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same "Vnet".
-This will ensure both VMs can communicate & connect with each other later in this lab.
+ (this will make sure Dc-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same "Vnet".
+This will ensure both virtual machines can communicate & connect with each other later in this lab.

 <p>